Natal Native Pioneer Corps: Formation

 The Natal Pioneers were raised from November 1878 and ordered to assemble at Fort Napier in Pietermaritzburg in early December.
-They served throughout the war of the following year and were disbanded in October 1879, after the Zulu capitulation.
+They served throughout the Anglo-Zulu War of the following year and were disbanded in October 1879, after the Zulu capitulation.

 No. 1 Company

+Formation and first invasion

 No. 1 Company was commanded by Lieutenant W. J. Nolan and numbered 80 men.
 The company was formed of men supplied by Chief Mbozana of the amaNgangoma from the Verulam district.
-With a detachment of the amaNgcolosi, they were the first men to report for duty with the pioneers and arrived at Fort Napier on 23 December.
+Together with a detachment of the amaNgcolosi, assigned to No. 3 Company, they were the first men to report for duty with the pioneers and arrived at Fort Napier on 23 December.
 They spent around a week being drilled by Nolan in the town engineer's yard.
-The pioneers of this company were generally older, married men.
+The pioneers of No. 1 Company were generally older, married men.